Yanda Chen

 paper

-We propose two novel synthetic training strategies: targeted synthetic pre-training (a method to select useful synthetic examples to target weakness of existing models) and synthetic knowledge distillation.
-The two techniques, when combined, yield QA models that are simultaneously smaller, faster, and more accurate.
+We propose two synthetic training strategies: targeted synthetic pre-training (selecting useful synthetic examples to target the weaknesses of existing models) and synthetic knowledge distillation.
+Combined, the two techniques yield QA models that are simultaneously smaller, faster, and more accurate.

 Detecting and Reducing Bias in a High Stakes Domain